Morocco

 End the day with a cooking class on Moroccan cuisine.

-Depart Rabat, headed for Chefchaouen.
-Stop in Ouezzane, a town in northwest Morocco.
-Many Moroccan Jews consider it a holy city and make pilgrimages to venerate the tombs of several marabouts (Moroccan saints).
 Continue to Chefchaouen and enjoy a walking tour of the uniquely blue town.
 The main square is the heart of Chefchaouen, featuring a kasbah built in the 18th century and a central mosque.

 Depart Chefchaouen, headed for Fes.
 Take a guided tour of Morocco’s largest ancient site, also a UNESCO archeological site, the Roman settlement of Volubilis.
-Continue to Fes.
-Participate in a walking tour.
-Visit Fes El Bali, its walled medina with mediaeval Marinid architecture, vibrant bazaars, and old-world atmosphere.
-See the grand mosque Fes el-Jdid and the dazzling exterior of the royal palace.

 Attend a workshop at the Gender Studies Department of the University of Fes.
 The Gender Studies Department aims to sensitize the faculty and students to women’s issues and their academic importance.
 To achieve these aims, they organize study days, workshops, roundtables, as well as national and international conferences on issues related to women and gender.

 In the afternoon, take a guided tour of a pottery factory for a tour and see the local artisans in action creating amazing products.
 Make your own piece of pottery to take home with you.
+Then take part in an Arabic calligraphy workshop with professional craftsmen who will guide you making your own art.

 Begin your journey home.